 7. Improve Communication Skills

 According to vocabulary rules, writing has a crucial connection with writing.
-As we know that journaling is written communication hence tracking your natural thoughts in writing actually translates vocalizing.
+As we know that journaling is written communication hence tracking your natural thoughts in writing actually translates to vocalizing.
 Undoubtedly, any woman who is writing will have an aim to make her journal tidy in writings to see benefits in her verbal communication.
-Hence, making a decision of handful writing will ultimately improve your communication skills.
+Hence, making a decision of a handful of writing will ultimately improve your communication skills.

-Gratitude journaling allows your inner self to relief.
+Gratitude journaling allows your inner self relief.
 Writing about positive experiences and thankful thoughts will make you feel more peaceful.
 It also reaffirms your abilities in ugly heads of self-doubts.
 Positive thinking releases dopamine and endorphins that boost your mood and self-esteem, which ultimately reflects for you to become successful and satisfied with happiness.

 9. Evoking Mindfulness